Software Glitch Filter

 There are several sources of noise in digital captures.
 You can learn more about them below.

-You can find the glitch filter settings via the 'Capture Settings' panel.
-You will need to click the green slider to enable it.
+You can find the glitch filter settings via the 'Device Settings' panel button to the right of the software.
+You will need to click the slider and add the appropriate channels to enable it.

 When editing the glitch filter value, you may select a unit of time, such as ns (nanosecond), us (microsecond), and ms (millisecond).
 You may also use non-integer values.